 - pain in the upper abdomen

-There is no cure for gastroparesis, but people can relieve the symptoms by:
+There is no cure for gastroparesis, but people

 - eating frequent small meals instead of three large meals a day